11 Predictive modelling and machine learning

 m$results

-You can compare the results obtained for this model to does obtained using the complete dataset:
+You can compare the results obtained for this model to those obtained using the complete dataset:

 m <- train(mpg ~ .,